TMUniversal/Emoji-Stealer/.github/CONTRIBUTING.md

 ## Minimum requirements for contributing

-_You do not have to be a master on the following, but at least have general knowledge and understanding of the following concepts_
+_You do not have to be a master on the following, but at least have general knowledge and understanding of the following concepts:_

-- [discord.js]
+- [Discord.js]
 - [JavaScript]
 - [TypeScript]